When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Shock absorbing stem

 With a lot of decent e-bikes now costing well over £2000, most riders keep them for a good few years.
-It’s inevitable a time will come when you want to spend a bit of money on upgrades.
-Whether you want to upgrade to a better groupset with more gear range, change the wheelset or just try a different saddle, there’s lots of accessories and upgrades available.
+A time will inevitably come when you want to spend a bit of money on upgrades.
+Whether you want to upgrade to a better groupset with more gear range, change the wheelset or just fit comfortable handlebar grips, there are lots of accessories and upgrades available.

 I’ve already spent quite a bit upgrading my wheelset, tyres, gearing and saddle.
 If I was to spend any more, it would probably be on a 12-speed upgrade with electronic shifting.
 I generally ride my e-bike over larger distances between 60-100 miles, I’ve tried wireless shifting and it works a treat!